Yahya Ould Ahmed El Waghef

 Yahya Ould Ahmed El Waghef (يحيى ولد أحمد الواقف; born 1960) is a Mauritanian politician.
 He was appointed as Prime Minister of Mauritania on 6 May 2008, serving until the August 2008 coup d'état.
-Waghef is also President of the National Pact for Democracy and Development (ADIL), and he was Secretary-General of the Presidency from 2007 to 2008.
+Yahya is also President of the National Pact for Democracy and Development (ADIL), and he was Secretary-General of the Presidency from 2007 to 2008.

 Biography

-Waghef was born in Moudjéria, Mauritania.
+Yahya was born in Moudjéria, Mauritania.
 He was Director-General of the Mauritanian Gas Company (Societé Mauritanienne de Gaz, SOMAGAZ) from January 2003 to August 2003 and then Director of the Banc d'Arguin National Park from September 2003 until he was appointed as Secretary-General of the Ministry of Hydraulics and Energy on 27 October 2004.
 He served in that capacity until April 2005, at which point he became Director-General of Air Mauritanie, remaining in that post until December 2006.
 In February 2007, he became Advisor to the Minister of Finance.

-After President Sidi Mohamed Ould Cheikh Abdallahi took office in April 2007, he appointed Waghef as Secretary-General of the Presidency, with the rank of minister, on 28 April 2007.
-On 5 January 2008, Waghef was elected as President of ADIL, a party that was formed to support Abdallahi, at the end of the party's constitutive congress.
+After President Sidi Mohamed Ould Cheikh Abdallahi took office in April 2007, he appointed Yahya as Secretary-General of the Presidency, with the rank of minister, on 28 April 2007.
+On 5 January 2008, Yahya was elected as President of ADIL, a political party that was formed to support Sidi Mohamed, at the end of the party's constitutive congress.

-Prime Minister Zeine Ould Zeidane resigned on 6 May 2008, and Abdallahi appointed Waghef to succeed him on the same day.
-Following consultations with majority and opposition parties regarding the formation of the new government, the opposition Union of the Forces of Progress (UFP) announced on 9 May that it intended to participate in Waghef's government; the opposition National Coalition for Reform and Development (Tewassoul) also announced that it had decided to participate in the government on 10 May.
+Prime Minister Zeine Ould Zeidane resigned on 6 May 2008, and Sidi Mohamed appointed Yahya to succeed him on the same day.
+Following consultations with majority and opposition parties regarding the formation of the new government, the opposition Union of the Forces of Progress (UFP) announced on 9 May that it intended to participate in Yahya's government; the opposition National Rally for Reform and Development (Tewassoul) also announced that it had decided to participate in the government on 10 May.
 However, the President of the Rally of Democratic Forces (RFD), Ahmed Ould Daddah, said on 7 May that the RFD—the main opposition party—would not participate; the President of the Alliance for Justice and Democracy/Movement for Renewal, Ibrahima Moctar Sarr, also said on 10 May that his party would not participate due to policy differences.

-On 11 May, Waghef's government was named; it had 30 members, including 24 ministers, and 12 of its members had previously served under Zeidane.
-Members of ADIL accounted for almost two-thirds of Waghef's government and held most of the key ministries.
+On 11 May, Yahya's Government was named; it had 30 members, including 24 ministers, and 12 of its members had previously served under Zeidane.
+Members of ADIL accounted for almost two-thirds of Yahya's government and held most of the key ministries.
 Four members of the government were from the two opposition parties which decided to participate.